go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 authenticate downloads, subject to privacy settings.
 This is consistent with the

-: when invoked outside a module, no go.sum
+current behavior of go get: when invoked outside a module, no go.sum file is

 used.

-command requires that only one module may provide packages
+The new go install command requires that only one module may provide packages

 named on the command line, so it may be logical to use that module's go.sum